Guilhabert de Castres

 Why did Guilhabert de Castres sincerely believe his position was correct?
 What was he actually defending — and why did he see the alternatives as worse?

-Guilhabert de Castres likely believed his position was correct because he saw the material world as inherently corrupt and the Catholic Church as complicit in its evils.
-He was defending a vision of spiritual purity and a direct connection to the divine, unmediated by a corrupt institution.
-He viewed the alternatives, such as the Church's teachings and practices, as perpetuating a false understanding of God and salvation.
+Guilhabert de Castres sincerely believed his position was correct because he saw the material world as inherently corrupt and the Catholic Church as complicit in its evils.
+He was defending a vision of spiritual purity and salvation through the consolamentum, which he believed offered a true path to spiritual liberation.
+He viewed the alternatives, such as the Catholic sacraments and doctrines, as perpetuating a false and corrupt system that enslaved souls to the material world.